2dvorak/2018s-vuln-2dvorak/PITCHME.md

 - Public Key와 Fingerprint 검증 : 검증되지 않은 사용자 거절

+Note: SEHer uses fingerprint instead of key id or recipient's name in encryption.
+Also, it verifies the fingerprint.
 ---

 ### Fingerprint?

 ![Fpr](image/fingerprint.jpg)

+Note: What is fingerprint?
+As some of you may know, fingerprint is a 20 byte unique ID for a pgp key.
+Key id is a portion of the fingerprint.
+There are two kinds of key id, long key id and short key id.
 ---

 #### Happy Hacking?
 Nah.
 ### Happy Secure Messaging!
 #### with SEHer Messenger

+Note: You were able to enjoy Secure Messaging with SEHer Messenger!
 ---

 ### ...not anymore.
 ![snipHer](image/snipHer.jpg)

+Note: But not anymore.
 ---

 ### snipHer